 Such apparent motion can be found in illusions like the phi phenomenon, in which two stationary lights are positioned at a fixed distance from each another in a darkroom (this is done on a computer nowadays).
 Simply turning the lights on and off, one after the other at the proper rate, produces the illusion that a dot of light is racing back and forth between the points where the lights originate.
 If any number of things can grab our attention, even for a moment, this gives magicians all the time they need in order to imperceptibly execute their illusions.

 This sort of fabrication is not limited to the visual world.
-At SFN, Daniel Harper and Dr. Mark Hollins from the University of North Carolina demonstrated that the thermo-tactile illusion known as the thermal-grill effect is not as strong when subjects are allowed to experience cold touch prior to the illusion.
+Drs.
+Daniel Harper and Mark Hollins from the University of North Carolina demonstrated at an annual SFN meeting that the thermo-tactile illusion known as the “thermal-grill effect” is not as strong when subjects are allowed to experience cold touch prior to the illusion.
 In this illusion, two separate grills (or coils) are intertwined.
 Neither grill possesses an extreme temperature — when touched singly, one is warm, and the other is cool.
 However, when subjects touch the intertwined grills, they experience a burning pain.
 The researchers found that prior exposure to the cool grill reduces the perceived pain.
 Because thermal sense is relative, prior exposure renders the cool grill less cool perceptually, changing the relationship between the two grills when experienced together and thereby reducing the perceived level of burning.

 We can also experience similar illusions in higher-order cognitive processes, such as speech perception and interpretation.
 While synesthetes are typically thought of as special because of their highly integrated sensory systems, there is a degree of crossover in all of us.
 Sight and sound can be two dimensions of a single stimulus.
-Evolved with this in mind, the parts of the brain (e.g., the superior and inferior colliculus) are particularly excited by sights that identify the origin of a sound in the environment.
+Evolved with this in mind, parts of the brain (for example, the superior and inferior colliculus) are particularly excited by sights that identify the origin of a sound in the environment.
 The McGurk effect demonstrates the interdependence of auditory and visual input quite nicely.
-If a subject is watching a video of a person mouthing a sound (e.g., “ga-ga”), but a different phoneme (e.g., “ba-ba”) is played over the video, the subject watching/hearing this actually perceives a third phoneme (“da-da”).
+If a subject is watching a video of a person mouthing a sound (“ga-ga”), but a different phoneme (“ba-ba”) is played over the video, the subject watching or hearing this actually perceives a third phoneme (“da-da”).
 So, in addition to magicians manipulating what we see and feel, they can also potentially trick us into hearing things that were never said.

-We can even be tricked into some rather ridiculous things, like feeling the stimulation applied to a prosthetic limb is actually happening to our own limbs — or that a tool has become part of our bodies (referred to as the rubber-hand and tool-ownership illusions, respectively).
-Probably most comical (to me, at least) is the child-size-body illusion, in which subjects come to feel that they actually inhabit such a body.
+We can even be tricked into some rather ridiculous things, like feeling the stimulation applied to a prosthetic limb is actually happening to our own limbs — or that a tool has become part of our bodies (referred to as the “rubber-hand” and “tool-ownership” illusions, respectively).
+Probably most comical (to me, at least) is the “child-size body illusion,” in which subjects come to feel that they actually inhabit such a body.
 This is accomplished similarly to the rubber-hand and tool illusions in that the subject experiences synchronized visual and tactile stimulation in order to perceive the effect.
-Interestingly, SFN presenters Bergouignan, van der Hoort and Ehrsson found that establishing this illusion could boost the recall of childhood memories, sort of like a context effect in test taking.
+Interestingly, SFN presenters Drs.
+Loretxu Bergouignan, Björn van der Hoort and H. Henrik Ehrsson found that establishing this illusion could boost the recall of childhood memories, sort of like a context effect in test taking.